tapyu/to-rm-courses/numerical-methods/README.md

     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/67/Interpolation_example_linear.svg/2560px-Interpolation_example_linear.svg.png" width="300">
 </p>

-[Disambiguation][43]: In the domain of digital signal processing (DSP), the term interpolation can refer to either obtain a continuous-time signal from a digital signal or upsample the digital signal to a higher rate (see Oppenheim, chapter 4).
-In the former case, it matches with the definition of numerical methods, but it uses other techniques, such as filtering.
-In the second case, however, it has a different meaning as we obtain a new set of samples instead of a continuous function.
+[Disambiguation][43]: In the domain of digital signal processing (DSP), the term interpolation may refer to obtaining a continuous-time signal from a digital signal or to increasing the sampling rate of a digital signal to a higher rate (see Oppenheim, chapter 4 ).
+In the first case, it corresponds to the definition of numerical methods, but uses other methods, such as filtering techniques.
+In the second case, however, it has a different meaning, as we obtain a new set of samples instead of a continuous function.

 ##### Packages